 However, Boards may start new eligibility periods that are up to 13 months long, but no longer, to allow adequate time for quality eligibility redetermination processes and continuity of care.

-As stated in , “Initial Job Search” may be a Need Reason used at redetermination.
+As stated in D-204.e, “Initial Job Search” may be a Need Reason used at redetermination.

-D-1006: Transfers between Local Workforce Development Areas
+D-1006: Transfers Between Local Workforce Development Areas

 Boards must inform staff members that a child who relocates from one workforce area to another—but remains within the state—must remain eligible and continue to receive services for the duration of their eligibility period.
 Eligibility must not be redetermined based on a move to a new workforce area under a different Board.